Security & Privacy

 • Availability: Operations aim for stable availability, traceable deployments, and fast incident handling.

-• Data minimization: We process only the data required to provide the service.
-Scope and details may vary depending on usage/features.
+• Data minimization: We process and store only what is necessary to provide the service.
+Scope and details depend on features and usage.

 Account and administrative access is handled through authentication and session management.
-Permissions follow “need-to-know”.
-Sensitive actions are validated server-side and protected against unauthorized execution.
+Organization permissions are role-based (RBAC).
+Sensitive actions (e.g., issuing/updating/revoking records, bulk import, integrations) are validated server-side and protected against unauthorized execution.

 Data in transit is typically protected via TLS.
-Server-side safeguards (e.g., secure configuration, access restrictions, secret handling) are implemented to reduce attack surface.
+For integrations (e.g., API/webhooks), authentication and signature mechanisms may be used depending on setup (e.g., API keys/secrets, webhook signatures).
 Concrete technical details may vary by hosting/setup.

 Technical logs (e.g., server logs) may be generated for troubleshooting, stability, and attack detection.
-This supports secure operations and abuse prevention.
-For details about personal data processing, see the Privacy Policy.
+In addition, an audit trail of relevant actions may be maintained (e.g., issuance, status changes, bulk imports, webhook deliveries) to support traceability and abuse detection.
+For personal data processing details, see the Privacy Policy.

-Customers/issuers are responsible for the content they provide in certificates or metadata (e.g., product data, documents, validity statements).
-Certifylize provides the technical platform and verification pathways.
+Customers/issuers are responsible for the content they include in records/certificates and metadata (e.g., product data, documents, statements, validity), and for running compliant processes where personal data is involved.
+Verifiers should request additional evidence in critical cases.
+Certifylize provides the technical platform, verification pathways and integration interfaces.

 If you believe you found a security issue, please contact us at support@certifylize.com.
 Please do not send sensitive data unencrypted.